warrenbhw/duckdb-wasm/BUILD_WASM.md

     at 04ce4786:0x66ab48
     at 04ce4786:0xc05e5
 ```
+---

-## Shut down the machine when you are finished as it's a large machine.
+**Finally, Please Shut Down the VM when you are finished using it, as it's a large machine.**